Time

 Written by Clark/Soames/Daniels

 This is a beautiful and powerful song which, like "Time," is perfectly suited to Freddie, making this a must-have for even casual Queen fans.
 Freddie sings as if his life depends on it (true to the character, who is literally singing for his life).
-There's not really much else to say about this song.
+The album version of In My Defence opens with continuing dialogue from the previous track.
+The song starts with a synthesized string opening with dialogue continuing over the music.

 In My Defence (Ron Nevison Mix) 3:51